FlowFuse/website/src/blog/2024/12/flowfuse-team-collaboration.md

 These are just a few of the features we’ve covered.
 FlowFuse has many more tools and capabilities that can further enhance collaboration, streamline workflows, and optimize your industrial operations.

 In summary, FlowFuse is a platform that streamlines collaboration on Node-RED projects.
 Centralizing your Node-RED instances, devices, and data ensures that everyone on your team is aligned and has access to the same resources.
 Features like real-time updates, role-based access, version control, and audit logs make collaborating easier, staying secure, and avoiding errors easier.
 Whether you're managing small flows or large-scale industrial systems, FlowFuse helps your team work together more efficiently and effectively.

+With FlowFuse, factories can achieve faster, safer, and more scalable collaboration on data pipelines, edge device management, and IT-OT integration.

 *Ready to Improve Your Manufacturing Team’s Collaboration?*